 Day Sixteen – The First Way of Service, cont’d

 Tertiaries recognize the power of intercessory prayer for furthering the purposes of God’s kingdom, and therefore seek a deepening communion with God in personal devotion, and constantly intercede for the needs of his church and his world.
-Those of us who have much time at their disposal give prayer a large part in their daily lives.
+Those of us who have much time at our disposal give prayer a large part in our daily lives.
 Those of us with less time must not fail to see the importance of prayer and to guard the time we have allotted to it from interruption.
-Lastly, we are encouraged to avail themselves of the sacrament of Reconciliation, through which the burden of past sin and failure is lifted and peace and hope restored.
+Lastly, we are encouraged to avail ourselves of the sacrament of Reconciliation, through which the burden of past sin and failure is lifted and peace and hope restored.

 Day Seventeen – The Second Way of Service: Study